Energy Distribution for Dirichlet Eigenfunctions on Right Triangles: Analytical Results for Right Isosceles Triangle

 This implies that, for this subsequence of proportions $I_l(k,k+1)$, we have that $I_l(k,k+1) \rightarrow \frac{1}{2} + \frac{1}{\pi} \approx .8183$.
 It is then immediately the case that $I_r(k,k+1)\rightarrow \approx .1817$.
 This is our subsequence that does not equidistribute on subsets in the limit. \end{proof}

 The lack of equidistribution on subsets of the sides, even in the limit, is more surprising than the $y$ volume integral result.
-This contradicts the original conjecture that there was a uniform distribution in the limit.
+This contradicts the original conjecture by the first author that there was a uniform distribution in the limit.
 In this case the long term behavior of these proportions can be completely described.
 The following computation is identical to the previous one but done in generality.

 \begin{corollary} Let $m$ and $n$ be integers such that $n-m = j$ where $j$ is an odd integer.
 Then we have an explicit formula for $I_l(m,n).$

 \end{corollary} \begin{proof} We proceed in the same manner as the previous proof.
 By plugging in our assumed values we have: